-- Mr. Fassbaender grew up in J.J.P.
-Oud’s row houses in the Weissenhof Estate in Stuttgart
+- Row house by J.J.P.
+Oud in the Weissenhof Estate in Stuttgart

-- Mr. Tugendhat grew up in the Tugendhat Villa by Mies van der Rohe in Brno
+- Tugendhat Villa by Mies van der Rohe in Brno

-- Mrs. Zumpfe grew up in the Schminke house in Loebau by Hans Scharoun
+- Schminke House in Loebau by Hans Scharoun

-- Mrs. Moreau grew up in Unite in Marseille by Le Corbusier
+- Unité d’Habitation in Marseille by Le Corbusier

-- Mr. Reif grew up in the Gropius house in the Weissenhof Estate in Stuttgart
+- House by Walter Gropius in the Weissenhof Estate in Stuttgart

 ‘Growing up Modern’ is a foray into the field of oral history typically not investigated in architecture scholarship.
 The study questions what histories are being preserved for these exemplary structures and posits that the recollections of those who have occupied the buildings, rich in anecdotal and personal detail, are as valid and worthy of preservation as the material constructions themselves.